 The screening test period lasts approximately 3 to 7 days.

 Will it hurt?

 You will have local anesthesia when the leads are placed.
 There may be some occasional discomfort during the procedure and you may have pain at the incision site once the anesthesia wears off.
-You should not have pain or discomfort during the rest of the screening test period.
+You should not have pain or discomfort during the rest of the screening trial period.

 Why would my doctor and I choose a neurostimulator that offers adaptive stimulation?

-Depending on the neurostimulator you and your doctor choose, you can either adjust the stimulation manually by using your programmer, or your neurostimulator will automatically adjust it for you when you change positions, using a technology called AdaptiveStim®.
+Depending on the neurostimulator you and your doctor choose, you can either adjust the stimulation manually by using your programmer, or your neurostimulator will automatically adjust it when you change positions, using a technology called AdaptiveStim®.
 AdaptiveStim is available only from Medtronic, with the RestoreSensor® neurostimulator.

 What type of anesthesia is used during the implant?